Public Safety Comes From Community Investment

 We call on elected officials to support creating housing units that are accessible to the people who live in New Orleans, at prices they can afford, with non-discrimination policies that reduce the negative impacts of mass incarceration.

 Over the past generation, police officers have become a regular part of school staff and school discipline has gravitated into the court system.
 Detention, intervention, and suspension have been replaced with expulsion and criminal charges, and narrowing the possibilities for teenagers.

 We call on elected officials to support separating schools and the criminal justice system, and to end disciplinary practices that resemble prisons.

-In our society liberty is the norm, and detention prior to trial should be carefully limited.
-Yet many people who are neither a flight risk nor immediate danger are held for an excessive amount, or no bail at all.
+In our society liberty is the norm, and detention prior to trial should be carefully limited; and yet many people who are neither a flight risk nor immediate danger are held for an excessive amount, or no bail at all.
 Furthermore, people who are innocent are forced into paying for programs and monitoring in order to be released.
-This destroys lives and fills up our local jail, while providing profits to few.
+This destroys lives and fills up our local jail, while providing profits for few.